hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 ## Setup

-Each user you plan to use in the tests must have a Firefox profile, in order to deal with a Selenium issue around username/password popups.
+Each user used as an active user in the tests must have a Firefox profile, in order to deal with a Selenium issue around username/password popups.
 In order to make these, go into the python interpreter and run the `setup_objects()` function from `web_test_setup_cleanup`.
 Then, create a new Firefox profile at `about:profiles`, switch to that profile, log into cloudscheduler manually with that user's credentials, and save them.
 These profiles should be added to the `settings.yaml` file like so:

 ```yaml
 firefox_profiles:
 - root/.mozilla/firefox/<profile_name>
 ```

-Currently, the credentials added should be `{user}-wiu1`, `{user}-wiu2`, and `{user}-wiu3`, and all of them should have the password `user_secret`.
+Currently, the credentials added should be `{user}-wiu1`, `{user}-wiu2`, and `{user}-wiu3` (although `{user}-wiu3` may be phased out), and all of them should have the password `user_secret`.

 Ideally, there will be a script to do this eventually, but as Firefox currently does not seem to recognize passwords input into the `about:logins` page, this isn't currently feasible.

+As with the other unit tests, a server configuration and cloud credentials are required to run the tests.

 ## Adding Tests